Booking a Festival One-to-One

 Which One-to-One sessions should I book?

-The agents and book doctors participating in the One-to-One feedback sessions have been selected to provide coverage of a wide range of genres, including children’s fiction, adult fiction and non-fiction.
+The industry professionals participating in the One-to-One feedback sessions have been selected to provide coverage of a wide range of genres, including children’s fiction, adult fiction and non-fiction, as well as more general sessions related to publishing and comparative titles.
 Sessions are first-come, first-served, so we encourage you to book early and read the full bios of available participants closely before booking, as all session selections are final.
 Remember that these sessions are for feedback rather than pitching, so don’t worry about finding the perfect fit; if an agent or book doctor has experience handling your genre, they should be able to provide you with some helpful advice.

 Using the booking platform: How do I buy tickets?
 You can find our booking platform for the London Festival of Writing 2026 here: London Festival of Writing 2026.
 To make full use of the booking platform, you will first need to Register by buying a ...